fedesilva/minnieml/README.md

       - have constructors
     - enums
       - no constructors
-      - bit sized by default
+      - generally byte sized
-      - the compiler will pick the smallest integer possible to represent them
+        - but the compiler will pick the smallest integer possible to represent them
   - Cells
-    - mutable memory locations (see effects below)
+    - mutable memory locations (see resources and effects below)
       - serializable write access (CAS)
-      - concurrent read
+      - concurrent reads
   - Arrays
     - contigous fixed size memory blocks